 2. Promote Ecotourism In The Cardamom Mountains

 To the west of Phnom Penh, you will find Chi Phat which is a community-based ecotourism initiative.
 Everyone who works here is from the local community and they are paid a fair wage for their services.
-These services include being guides, cooks and homestay families.
+These services include being guides, cooks, and homestay families.
 By visiting Chi Phat and taking part in local activities, you will be able to help this small community flourish.
 If you visit Chi Phat during New Year’s Eve, you will get a chance to see how a Cambodian village celebrates!

 At Chi Phat, you can go on an overnight guided trek, go biking, and even try jungle camping.
 Getting to Chi Phat is an exciting journey by itself.
 You have to first board a bus going towards Ko Kong and ask the driver to make a stop at Andoung Teuk.
-After this, a two-hour boat ride or 40-minute motorbike taxi will bring you to this isolated village in the cardamom mountains.
+After this, a two-hour boat ride or 40-minute motorbike taxi will bring you to this isolated village in the Cardamom mountains.
 You can stay at a locally owned guest house for or choose to stay in the home of a local family for an authentic experience.

 3. Help Employ Street Children In Phnom Penh

 A restaurant called ‘The Friends’ in Phnom Penh is staffed by at-risk young people.
 These ex-street kids are given an opportunity to turn their lives around through special vocational training programs.
 By choosing to dine at this restaurant you can contribute to reshaping the lives of these young children.
 The restaurant serves delicious European and international tapas-style cuisine and exquisite cocktails.
-It’s sister restaurant Romdeng specialises in local food, especially little known delicacies like crispy tarantulas with black pepper and lime.
+Its sister restaurant Romdeng specialises in local food, especially little-known delicacies like crispy tarantulas with black pepper and lime.
 If you’re looking to try something new, you know where to go!

 4. Help Rural Students By Teaching English In Takeo

-Experience rural Cambodia while also assisting a village school with the help of New Futures Organisation.
+Experience rural Cambodia while also assisting a village school with the help of the New Futures Organisation.
 This project offers free education to students in rural communities who don’t have access to government schools.
 Working with NFO is free, all you have to do is pay for your travel and accommodation.
 Individuals are placed as teachers for a minimum of one week but staying longer is bound to enrich your experience.

 As a volunteer, you’ll get a chance to cycle down dusty dirt roads to reach remote village schools.
 The project also employs local teachers along with services that support the local community.
 There’s a drop-in centre that provides meals and also supports at-risk children.
-Volunteers with specific skills are sometimes given long term placements, so it’s also a great way to develop your employability skills.
+Volunteers with specific skills are sometimes given long-term placements, so it’s also a great way to develop your employability skills.